Car Loans

 Fixed Rate

 This is locked in at the time of purchase and remains the same for the duration of the term (the period over which you pay the money and interest back).
-This is the most common type of loan for vehicles and gives you some security as it doesn’t fluctuate so you’ll still be paying the same amount of interest that you signed up for.
+This is the most common type of loan for vehicles and means the interest rate remains the same for the agreed loan term, so your scheduled repayments generally remain consistent.

 Variable Rate

-What also makes a good interest rate depends on a number of factors like the lender you choose, your financial status, the age of the car you’re looking at buying and your credit history.
+The interest rate available will depend on a range of factors like the lender you choose, your financial status, the age of the car you’re looking at buying and your credit history.
 It’s also important to remember that interest rate is just one key component of a car loan and there are other factors to think about, such as:

 Factors That Affect Your Interest Rate